pacificpelican/vreel/README.md

 4. Visit the site in a browser: `http://localhost:3000`

 ## usage
-- vreel is designed to be a video file archiver
+- vReel is designed to be a video file archiver
 - metadata about the video (name, description, year, actor 1, actor 2) is optional but it is recommended as it is added to the [JSON-file-based MongoDB-like LokiJS] database

 ## KnownIssues